prerender/prerender/README.md

 Plugins are in the `lib/plugins` directory, and add functionality to the prerender service.

-Each plugin can implement any of the 3 plugin methods:
+Each plugin can implement any of the plugin methods:

 ####`init = function(){}`
-`init` is called when you call `prerender.use(require('my_plugin'));`.
+called when you call `prerender.use(require('my_plugin'));`.

 Use this function to initialize defaults.

 ####`beforePhantomRequest = function(req, res, next){}`
-`beforePhantomRequest` is called at the beginning of the request lifecycle, before phantomjs starts to load the url.
+called at the beginning of the request lifecycle, before phantomjs starts to load the url.

 Use this function to short circuit the lifecycle.
 Examples: